tramarobin/fctSnPM/README.md

 * `Fthreshold` is a structure that represent the statistical threshold for the F-values (statistical inference)
 * `Fsignificant` is a structure that contains the logical for the significance (Fcontinuum > Fthreshold) of each effect of the ANOVA (1 if significant, 0 if not).
 * `clusterLocation` is a structure (one for each significant cluster) that contains the location (start and end as indexes) of each significant cluster.
 * `clusterP` is a structure (one for each significant cluster) that contains the p-value of each significant cluster.

 `clusterLocation` and `clusterP` are interpretable only for 1D data.
 Use figures to interpret 2D data significance.

 Each effect is also display on a specific figure in `.TIF` format named after `effectNames`, a floder named FIG is also created and contains the figures in `.fig` format.
-For 1D:  The curve represents the `Fcontinuum`, the horizontal line is the `Fthreshold`, the highlighted curve(s) in blue represent(s) the significant cluster(s), and the vertical lines are the start and end indexes.
+For 1D:  The curve represents the `Fcontinuum`, the horizontal line is the `Fthreshold`, the highlighted parts of the curve in blue represents the significant cluster(s), and the vertical lines are the start and end indexes.
-For 2D: The map represents the `Fcontinuum`, with a colorbar thresholded at `Fthreshold`, the white clusters represent the significant clusters.
+For 2D: The map represents the `Fcontinuum`, with a colorbar maximum at `Fthreshold`, the white clusters represent the significant clusters.

 ### Post hoc folder ###
 This folder contains additional folders (0 (for anova1), 3 (for anova2) or 7 (for anova3)) that contain figures and metrics representing the different post-hoc tests.
 `posthoc.m` file is composed of different fields :
 * `data.names` is a structure that contains the name of the conditions used in the analysis (\cap is the union of different conditions for interactions).
 * `data.continuum` is a structure that contains the data used in the analysis.